Kotlin/KEEP/proposals/KEEP-0458-power-assert-explanation.md

 In this proposal, we will outline changes which attempt to tackle all of these problems.

-1. Power-Assert capable functions should be discoverable rather than needing to be configured.
+1. Power-Assert integrated functions should be discoverable rather than needing to be configured.
 This avoids the complex build-system configuration needed for the compiler plugin.
-2. Power-Assert capable functions should not rely on argument convention but transformation by the compiler plugin instead.
-This removes confusing function parameter requirements and enables easier integration for adopting libraries.
+2. Power-Assert integrated functions should not rely on argument convention but transformation by the compiler plugin instead.
+This avoids confusing function parameter requirements and enables easier integration for adopting libraries.
-3. Power-Assert capable functions should be provided with detailed call-site information.
-This improves diagram render by making it more dynamic and enables better tooling integration.
+3. Power-Assert integrated functions should be provided with detailed call-site information.
+This improves diagram rendering by making it more dynamic and enables better tooling integration.

 ## Non-Goals